Table of Contents

 The wisdom teeth are the third molars, that are the last teeth to erupt in your mouth.
-The age of eruption of wisdom teeth, is approximately 17 years to 21 years.
-Any wisdom tooth that do not erupt at their proper position but are present in the jaw are called Impacted teeth.
+The age of eruption of wisdom teeth is approximately 17 years to 21 years.
+Any wisdom teeth that do not erupt at their proper position but are present in the jaw are called Impacted teeth.

-Most of the times there are 4 wisdom teeth in our mouth, 2 in the upper jaw and 2 in the lower jaw.
+Most of the time there are 4 wisdom teeth in our mouth, 2 in the upper jaw and 2 in the lower jaw.
 But sometimes, some people do not have all of them.

-An impacted wisdom tooth can either be completely inside the jaw bone, or break through the soft tissue partially.
+An impacted wisdom tooth can either be completely inside the jaw bone or break through the soft tissue partially.
 The tooth can erupt in different angulation which causes the tooth to get stuck in the jaw bone many times.
-Another cause for the tooth to be impacted is less space available for the tooth as it is the last one to erupt.
-According to many theories, evolution has caused the jaw size in humans to decrease leaving less space for wisdom tooth to erupt.
+Another cause for the tooth to be impacted is less space available for it as it is the last one to erupt.
+According to many theories, evolution has caused the jaw size in humans to decrease leaving less space for wisdom teeth to erupt.

 How do I know if I have my Wisdom Tooth or not?

-Including the wisdom teeth there are total 32 teeth in our mouth.
+Including the wisdom teeth, there are a total of 32 teeth in our mouth.
 You can count the number of teeth in your mouth and if the total is 32 then you have all your wisdom teeth.

-In that case you can check your molar teeth.
+In that case, you can check your molar teeth.
 Each side of your mouth has 3 molars if the wisdom teeth are included, 3 in the right and left upper jaw each and 3 in the right and left lower jaw each.
 So, you can count your molars, to be 12 in number.
-In case you have lost a molar due to cavity which is the case most of the times when the tooth is missing, you would know.
+In case you have lost a molar due to a cavity which is the case most of the time when the tooth is missing, you would know.

 How do I know if my Wisdom Tooth is Impacted?